seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   was.
 That is every outside-list candidate, which carries chart-and-catalyst reads only (§3B), and it costs the answer no sentence: an absence explained is the banned class of §1 arriving through a new door.
+- **A production function this file mandates cutting is EXTRACTED BY COMMAND, with the constants it reads, and the command is recorded** (§12).
+Three are named — `marketRegime` (§2), `invalidationInfo` and `touchProb` (here) — and each reads thresholds declared elsewhere in `index.html`.
+A function copied into a scratch file by hand, however faithfully, arrives beside constants that were TYPED, and a typed threshold is a second copy of a number the system allows in exactly one place (map inv.
+20, 21, 38).
+The extraction takes the function and its constants from the source in one operation, the log records the command and the span it cut, and no value of `RR_MIN`, `INV_FLOOR_SD`, `INV_CAP_SD`, `TGT_SIGMA_MIN`, `ENTRY_CHASE_SD` or `H_NOISE` is hand-entered anywhere in the run. **Measured 04.09:** the geometry harness was built by porting the functions «verbatim» and listing five constants beside them in the log.
+Every number was right, and nothing in the run could have reported it if one had not been.
 - **Leverage is never issued unless the Boss explicitly asks.** It is then computed per System Map §3.2/§3.4 from a live board reading — never chosen, never reconstructed.
 Above `L_CAP` it is never issued however requested.